 OnePlus Band review: The verdict

-The OnePlus Band is the company’s entry into the fitness wearable world ahead of, if the rumors are correct, a full-blown OnePlus smartwatch.
+The OnePlus Band was the company’s first entry into the fitness wearables work, but it has since followed it up with the OnePlus Watch.
+Despite the sound hardware, the band disappoints in its execution with spotty tracking and poor battery life.
 As such, the hardware fundamentals are all in place, but the execution leaves much to be desired.

 The OnePlus Band is a surprisingly unpolished product surrounded by mature competition.